Xilinx/VMC_Help/AIE/DDS_Stream/README.md

 Sets the output data type.

-#### Output Window Size (Number of Samples)
+#### Samples per frame

 Specifies the number of samples in the output frame.
 The value must be in the range of 8 to 1024 and the default value is 32.
 Note that for SSR values greater than one, this value is the sum of the sizes of all the outputs.

 <div class="noteBox">
-To increase output throughput, you should increase the Output Window Size.
+Increasing the number of samples per frame increases the output throughput.
 </div>

 #### Number of Parallel Outputs (SSR)